YukoReishi/Game1/README.md

 # Game1
-My First Game made on Unity.
+First Game made on Unity.
+Use Trail.exe to play the game.
 Use "a" and "d" to move left and right to avoid the obstacle.